NielsRenard/Crypography-Challenges/README.md

-# my solutions
+# My solutions

 To keep the ball rolling after finishing [Advent of Code](https://adventofcode.com/ "puzzles!!!")
-2022, I picked up the cryptopals cryptography challenges.
+2022, I picked up the [cryptopals cryptography challenges](https://cryptopals.com/).
+I've implemented them in Rust, since that's the language I'm most familiar with at the moment.
-For theory I mostly got by reading [Crypto101.io](https://www.crypto101.io/).
-Below is an introductory summary on these challenges.
+For theory I got quite far just by reading [Crypto101.io](https://www.crypto101.io/).
+Below is great summary what these challenges are about.

 # cryptopals.com